opacity/webinterface/src/components/agreement/terms-of-service.md

 >
 > > **9.1.2.** When you submit your consent to these Terms of Service on the Platform after having placed a check inside the consent box and read and understood these Terms of Service.
 >
-> > This policy was last modified on April 9, 2019.
+> > This policy was last modified on October 30, 2020.

 > **9.2.** Termination
 >